simonevaccari/doc-tep-geohazards/source/tutorials/Snapping.rst

 The tutorial is addressed to users already familiar with basic InSAR principles and products and gives some hints and recommendations for the best user experience.

-The chain is split into three separate services:
+There are three processing steps (i.e. three jobs) for the SNAPPING execution:

-- **SNAPPING IFG** for the generation of Sentinel-1 interferometric stack, which is then used in
+- **on-demand interferogram (IFG) pairs service**: for the generation of the EO interferometric product pairs;
-- **SNAPPING PSI** Med for multi-temporal time series analysis at medium resolution.
+- **Coordinator**: for computing the Sentinel-1 interferograms Stack, automatically triggered when the IFG pairs have been created and are available in the "Queued" sub-menu of the Stack associated with a successful IFG job;
-- **SNAPPING PSI** Full for multi-temporal time series analysis at full (sensor) resolution.
+- **PSI**: for processing the interferograms to generate the multi-temporal time series analysis for the retrieval of the surface motion measurements, available both at medium and full sensor resolutions.

-Note that both SNAPPING IFG and PSI services **should be run subsequently** for the retrieval of the surface motion measurements.
+Note that both SNAPPING IFG and PSI services **should be run subsequently** .
 Following the completion of SNAPPING IFG the user may run SNAPPING PSI Med or SNAPPING PSI Full depending on the output required.

 .. figure:: assets/snapping_2.png